You are here

 Q: When is the deadline for applying, and when can I expect to hear an answer?

-A: While there is no final deadline as we work on rolling admissions, the priority application deadline for spring entry is November 15, 2014 and the priority date for fall entry is June 1, 2015.
+A: While there is no final deadline as we work on rolling admissions, the priority application deadline for spring entry is November 15th.
 Decisions typically take 2-3 weeks after completion of your application.

 Q: If I enter in the spring semester, will I be at a disadvantage from my peers who are enrolled in the traditional full-time three year program?